robinhenry/gym-anm/README.md

 ```

 ## Citing the project
-To cite this project in publications, cite the original paper:
+All publications derived from the use of `gym-anm` should cite the following two 2021 papers:
 ```
 @misc{henry2021gymanm,
       title={Gym-ANM: Reinforcement Learning Environments for Active Network Management Tasks in Electricity Distribution Systems},